 Additionally, if there is an emergency and you need to get out of your home quickly, bypassing the sensors could prevent the garage door from opening, trapping you inside.

-It is important to remember that bypassing garage door sensors is risky and illegal in many states.
-If there’s an accident and you’ve bypassed your garage door sensors, you may be liable for the damage, or even face legal trouble.
+That means if there’s an accident and you’ve bypassed your garage door sensors, you may be liable for the damage or even face legal trouble.

 Troubleshooting Your Garage Door Sensors